jericson/jericson.github.io/_posts/2021-08-24-git_rewrite_1.md

 This is _unlimited linear growth_.
 Each time we built out we increased the size of the repo by roughly the size of our PDFs after [zlib compression](https://en.wikipedia.org/wiki/Zlib).
 By design, Git repositories never get smaller.
-It's a ratcheting effect that needless chewed up disk space and bandwidth for everyone who contributes to the project.
+It's a ratcheting effect that needlessly chewed up disk space and bandwidth for everyone who contributes to the project.
 It had to stop.